BLSQ/iaso/README.md

 In this case you don't need Ngrok, the emulator considers that `10.0.2.2` points to `127.0.0.1` on the computer running the emulator, so if you have for example your django server running on `http://127.0.0.1:8001` (In android emulator this becomes `http://10.0.2.2:8001`

-You can just add to your environment variables the following: `FILE_SERVER_URL="http://10.0.2.2:8001"`

 SSO with DHIS2
 --------------------------